In the guide

 Burial or burning on-site of farm animal carcases is only permitted in England on the Isles of Scilly and Lundy Island.
 Disposal in this way is subject to strict rules and record keeping and does not include TSE suspects.

 The burial of dead pet animals is allowed.
-The definition of 'pet animal' in EU Regulation (EC) No 1069/2009 is "any animal belonging to species normally nourished and kept but not consumed, by humans for purposes other than farming".
+The definition of 'pet animal' in Regulation (EC) No 1069/2009 is "any animal belonging to species normally nourished and kept but not consumed, by humans for purposes other than farming".
 Normal farm species such as sheep, cattle, pigs, goats and poultry fall outside this definition; therefore they can never legally be regarded as pets and must be disposed of by an approved route other than burial.

 The burial of horses is allowed.
 Before burying a horse, advice should be sought from the Environment Agency or your local authority on the correct procedure - for example, deciding on the location of the burial site to take account of factors such as access by animals and the potential for leaching into watercourses.